-For the Team Leader position we take applications and then run interviews and invite a shortlisted group to the selection day.
 For Team Members we take applications and then shortlist straight to the selection day.
 The selection day will involve interactive activities and short interviews.
 This will help us to establish who best meets the skills and attributes that we are looking for.